 You also do not want to use photosensitive oils in the sun as they can cause burns to the skin.
 These oils are citrus-based oils and should not be applied before going out in the sun.

-In the end, essential oils are a safe, natural, and effective way to treat back pain and neck pain.
+In the end, essential oils are a safe, natural, and effective way to treat back and neck discomfort.
 Give one or more of the above oils a try and get back to feeling your best in no time at all!

 Your email address will not be published.
 Required fields are marked *